krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

         - *Specific milestones* (what is the list of specific results/outcomes you will work on getting)

 #### 5. Proposal reviews | Due: Fri, Feb 26
 Review proposals.
-Discuss proposal with Arjun.
+Detailed instructions will be provided.

 #### 6. Mid-course project presentations | Due: Wed, Mar 10
+Use the class time to record your presentation.
 Make sure to include the following information in your presentation:
     - Address peer evaluations, revise aims, scope, and list of final goals & deliverables.
-    - Meet with Arjun about reviews, revised plan, and progress.
     - In addition to the usual things – background, problem, approach, etc. – I would like you to also present the following:
-        - Clear flowchart of approach.
+        - Clear flowchart of approach that contains the following information as it pertains to your project:
             - Raw data → Preprocessing & quality control → Preliminary/exploratory analysis → Analysis/Model-building steps → Expected outcomes.
         - Thorough exploration and sanity checks of data.
             - Tables & plots to showcase various aspects of your datasets/problem.